FarronF/limerick-council-meetings/meetings/2017/01/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes of Meeting - Municipal District of Cappamore-Kilmallock - 15th December 2016.md

 The Cathaoirleach indicated that he wished to withdraw this item and the matter would be

-discussed at the GMA Workshop in January.---
+discussed at the GMA Workshop in January.
+---
 3

 **6.**